 Water is essential to food and beverage manufacturers.
 Whether you want to reach circular economy goals, or simply improve your bottom line, Saltworks can help.
 We have solutions for meeting discharge limits, recycling wastewater, and minimizing brine waste.

 Heavy industry, manufacturing, and natural resource-based industries often use large volumes of water and generate wastewaters requiring treatment.
-Saltworks designs, builds, and operates industrial wastewater treatment plants with modern membrane, chemical, and thermal technologies that economically and reliably treat tough industrial wastewaters.
+Saltworks designs, builds, and operates advanced wastewater treatment plants that economically and reliably treat tough industrial wastewaters.

 This article introduces a new type of ceramic membrane system and explains how it opens the application range.
 An example of treatment of oil and grease in produced water is provided.

 The many options for managing brine, a term for saline wastewater from industrial processes, fall under two categories: brine treatment and brine disposal.
 Brine treatment involves desalinating the brine for reuse and producing a concentrated brine (lower liquid waste volume), or residual solids (zero liquid discharge).